travis-ci/docs-travis-ci-com/user/browserstack.md

 ## Build Config Reference

-Have a look at the [Browserstack](https://config.travis-ci.com/ref/job/addons/browserstack) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You can find more information on the build config format for [Browserstack](https://config.travis-ci.com/ref/job/addons/browserstack) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).